iracooke/atenuis_wgs_pub/README.md

-# Acropora tenuis whole genome resequencing
+# Genetics of *Acropora tenuis* on the GBR using shallow whole genome resequencing

 Commands and R code to accompany the paper